Drangleic

 One who seeks fire, you want what?
 I can no longer see anything…

 The Throne Watcher and Defender keep a close eye on the Throne of Want, each bearing markers of knights with a proficiency in holy magic — cast as yellow or white miracles by the masculine Defender and blue sorcery by the feminine Watcher.
-This combined with their presence behind a King’s Gate implies that Vendrick tasked them with their “special” guard duty, choosing knights who were both strong and cursed considering that they are still around to this day.
+Their presence behind a King’s Gate implies that Vendrick tasked them with their “special” guard duty, choosing knights who were both strong and cursed considering that they are still around to this day.
 The king is presumably also responsible for the giant golems around the Throne remaining inactive, preventing anyone from forming a bridge to cross the gap over to it.
 All of these create obvious roadblocks for anyone hoping to use the Throne of Want, with the King’s Gate as the cherry on top so long as Vendrick holds the key.
 Of course, once Nashandra noticed what Vendrick was doing, she was sure to retaliate, which wasn’t to the Undead king or his equally cursed knights’ advantage.
 To solve this, he needed to be as far away from the queen as possible.

 Soul of the Throne Guardian.